maxammann/maplibre-architecture/Releasing-the-Mapbox-macOS-SDK.md

-Congratulations, you’re the proud owner of a new Mapbox macOS SDK release!
+Congratulations, you’re the proud owner of a new release of the Mapbox Maps SDK for macOS!
 The process below takes 20–30 minutes.

 ## When to release

-To the extent possible, we release the Mapbox macOS SDK in tandem with the [Mapbox iOS SDK](https://github.com/mapbox/mapbox-gl-native/wiki/Releasing-the-Mapbox-iOS-SDK), so that developers who work on both platforms can count on feature parity and the same bug fixes between the two SDKs.
+To the extent possible, we release the Mapbox Maps SDK for macOS in tandem with the [Mapbox Maps SDK for iOS](https://github.com/mapbox/mapbox-gl-native/wiki/Releasing-the-Mapbox-iOS-SDK), so that developers who work on both platforms can count on feature parity and the same bug fixes between the two SDKs.
 However, if a critical bug fix affects only macOS, we may issue an out-of-band release of the macOS SDK; conversely, we may delay the macOS SDK release if a critical issue arises in the iOS SDK.

 ## Prepare for release